ca-cl2/hooroo/README.md

 [![hooroo](https://img.shields.io/aur/version/hooroo)](https://aur.archlinux.org/packages/hooroo)

-Hooroo lets you synchronise your pacman and flatpak packages with files.
+Hooroo lets you synchronise your packages with a file.
-It works with pacman, paru and yay.
+It works with pacman (including paru and yay), apt and flatpak.

 ## Installation
 Hooroo is available in the [AUR](https://aur.archlinux.org/packages/hooroo).